Paul Schneider-Esleben: Recognition and impact

 Schneider-Esleben is credited as an influential figure in the post-World War II modernist architectural movement in Germany.
 An obituary published by Deutschlandfunk described him as a pioneer of modern architecture.
 He received the North Rhine-Westphalia State Prize for Architecture in 1956, the Order of Merit of the Federal Republic of Germany in 1968 and 1987, and an honorary doctorate from RWTH Aachen University in 1993.

 In 2015, a retrospective of Schneider-Esleben's work was exhibited at the Architekturmuseum der Technischen Universität München, as part of the Pinakothek der Moderne in Munich.
 The exhibition marked the centenary of his birth.

 Family

-He was the father of Florian Schneider, one of the founding members of electronic music pioneers Kraftwerk.
+Schneider-Esleben married Evamaria van Diemen-Meyerhof (1922–2007), a writer of Jewish descent, in 1946, against the will of his father, who remained a loyal Nazi.
+They had three children: Florian (1947–2020), one of the founding members of electronic music pioneers Kraftwerk, Claudia (b.
+1949), architect and designer, and Maria Katherina (1955–2002), graphic artist.
+After separating in 1995, Schneider-Esleben remarried to Anne Margarete Müller (b.
+1942), an installation consultant, the following year.